Rodolfo Quezada Toruño: Biography

 Quezada became a national hero by helping to bring to an end the civil war that devastated his country for 36 years.
 He led two organizations that played important roles in forming a peace agreement: the National Reconciliation Commission, which he headed from 1987 to 1993, and the Assembly of the Civil Society, which he headed from 1994 to 1996.
 He was also the official conciliator between the government and the guerrillas of the National Revolutionary Unit (1990–1994).
 His assistant in the peace process, Bishop Juan Gerardi, was murdered in April 1998.

 On 19 June 2001, Quezada was promoted to Archbishop of Guatemala City by Pope John Paul II.
 He was created Cardinal-Priest of San Saturnino in the consistory of 21 October 2003.
 He was one of the cardinal electors who participated in the 2005 papal conclave that selected Pope Benedict XVI.
 Within the Roman Curia, he was a member of the Pontifical Council for Culture and the Pontifical Commission for Latin America.

 His resignation was accepted by Pope Benedict XVI on 4 October 2010, when he was succeeded as Metropolitan Archbishop of Guatemala by Archbishop Oscar Julio Vian Morales, S.D.B., who until then had been Archbishop of the Roman Catholic Archdiocese of Los Altos, Quetzaltenango-Totonicapan, also in Guatemala.
 Cardinal Quezada was then referred to as Archbishop Emeritus of the see.
-On 8 March 1992, he reached age 80 and ceased as a cardinal elector.
+On 8 March 1992, he reached age 80 and ceased to be a cardinal elector.